NickYu321/NickYu321.github.io/_portfolio/portfolio-2.md

 ---

 • Optimized and 3d-printed soft robot scaffolds using PEDGA

 • Fabricated muscle actuators through cellular differentiation and maturation

 • Performed the movement of biohybrid walkers operating optical and electrical signals, the motion of the walker was analyzed in Tracker and MATLAB from simulation videos

-• Published a journal as fourth Author: Wang J, Wang Y, Kim Y, Yu T, Bashir R. 'Multi-actuator light-controlled biological robots.'
+• Many thanks to my mentor and lab alumini, we published a journal for this: [Wang J, Wang Y, Kim Y, Yu T, Bashir R. 'Multi-actuator light-controlled biological robots.'
 APL Bioengineering.
-(Aug 2022)
+(Aug 2022)](https://pubs.aip.org/aip/apb/article/6/3/036103/2820419)